chaitukrb/CurrencyConverter/README.md

 we just need to install all the respective packages and run the Main.py file

 This application gets the exchange rates of currencies by providing the Currency Code(eg: United States-USD,India-INR)

+The Currency Codes for each country is listed in curr_codes file